-The frequency bands and time intervals of the co-variations between SPEI1 and different modes of climate variability represented by climatic indices (i.e. BEST, EA, WeMOi, NAO, AO, and SCAND) are shown in Figure 16.
-The coloured shading displays the magnitude in the coherence as represented in the colour bar, which varies from 0 to 1 and indicates the timescale variability in the correlation between the two-time series.
-Warmer colours (red) represent regions with significant

-700 interrelation, while colder colours (blue) signify lower dependence between the series.
-The results reveal that BEST showed strong but intermittently significant interannual coherence with SPEI1 in the period of the 1-7 months' band.
-Moreover, a significant correlation was observed from 1980 to 1990 for the 40-64 months' band, but it was outside the COI until the end of 1983.
-In this time scale, the straight down-arrows indicate that SPEI led BEST by 90°.
-In the case of the EA there was a frequent, significant co-oscillation with the SPEI1 in the high-frequency 0-6 months' band.
+The frequency bands and time intervals of the covariations between the SPEI1 and different modes of climate variability represented by climatic indices (i.e. BEST, EA, WeMOi, NAO, AO, and SCAND) are shown in Fig. 16.
+The coloured shading displays the magnitude in the coherence as represented in the colour bar, which varies from 0 to 1 and indicates the timescale variability in the correlation between the two time series.
+Warmer colours (red) represent regions with significant interrelation, while colder colours (blue) signify lower dependence between the series.
+The results reveal that the BEST index showed strong but intermittently significant interannual coherence with the SPEI1 in the period of the 1-7-month band.
+Moreover, a significant correlation was observed from 1980 to 1990 for the 40-64-month band. but it was outside the cone of influence (COI) until the end of 1983.
+In this timescale, the arrows pointing straight down indicate that the SPEI led the BEST index by 90°.
+In the case of the EA there was a frequent, significant co-oscillation with the SPEI1 in the high-frequency 0-6-month band.
 However, from approximately the end of the 2000s to 2012, a high coherence peak occurred in the low-energy regions (for nearly 30-50 months).
-The coherence between SPEI1 and WeMOi exposed frequent but non-stationary interannual coherence regions at 1-8 months.
-At ~66 months' frequencies a strong positive coherence was noticed within the COI between 1992-2008.
+The coherence between the SPEI1 and We-MOi exposed frequent but non-stationary interannual coherence regions at 1-8 months.
+At \sim 66-month frequencies a strong positive coherence was noticed within the COI between 1992 and 2008.

-Findings of Hurrell (1995) revealed that the NAO has a rich combination of high frequencies from intraseasonal to interannual time scales, and a low frequency from decadal to multidecadal time scales.
-It had significant coherence with the SPEI at high frequencies (6 to 16 months) in the periods of 1982-1984, 1986, and 2004-2012 (Figure 16), coinciding with dry periods in the MLSHD.
-Strong coherence was also noticed at a longer temporal scale (30 months to 34 months) for the period of 1986- 1993.
-Results of García et al., (2005) also suggest that the NAO and precipitation in Galicia could be related at a time scale of 8 years.
-For this study, compared with those in the NAO, oscillations in the AO were manifested in the SPEI1 over most

-- of the period on intermittent wavelengths from 2 to 6 months, but most significantly and for longer periods in the range of 6 to 36 months (3 years).
+The findings of Hurrell (1995) revealed that the NAO has a rich combination of high frequencies from intraseasonal to interannual timescales and a low frequency from decadal to multidecadal timescales.
+It had significant coherence with the SPEI at high frequencies (6 to 16 months) in the periods of 1982-1984, 1986, and 2004-2012 (Fig. 16), coinciding with dry periods in the MLSHD.
+Strong coherence was also noticed at a longer temporal scale (30 to 34 months) for the period of 1986-1993.
+Results of García et al. (2005) also suggest that the NAO and precipitation in Galicia could be related at a timescale of 8 years.
+For this study, compared with those in the NAO, oscillations in the AO were manifested in the SPEI1 over most of the period on intermittent wavelengths from 2 to 6 months but most significantly and for longer periods in the range of 6 to 36 months (3 years).
 In this frequency band, the left-pointing arrows show an anti-phase relationship (negative correlation), thereby indicating that the AO and SPEI1 moved in opposite directions from each other (i.e. when one was maximum, the other was minimum and vice versa).
-This is in accordance with previous correlations shown in Figure 15.
-Finally, the significant coherence between the SPEI1 and SCAND reveals the influence of this teleconnection pattern between 1990 to 2005 along with the 0-8 months' periodic bands and at low frequencies (from approximately 14 months to 40 months) during - 2005 along with the 0-8 months' periodic bands and at low frequencies (from approximately 14 months to 40 months) during longer and continuous periods.
-Alternatively, arrows pointing to the right-down and right-up indicate alternately the SPEI leads/lags and the SCAND.
+This is in accordance with previous correlations shown in Fig. 15.
+Finally, the significant coherence between the SPEI1 and the SCAND pattern reveals the influence of this teleconnection pattern between 1990 and 2005 along with the 0-8-month periodic bands and at low frequencies (from approximately 14 to 40 months) during longer and continuous periods.
+Alternatively, arrows pointing to the right and downwards and right and upwards indicate alternately the SPEI leads or lags and the SCAND pattern.